NCAS-CMS/pyfive/paper.md

 With these tools, index extraction with pyfive can be comparable in performance to obtaining a kerchunk index, and completely opaque to the user.

 With the use of pyfive, suitably repacked and rechunked HDF5 data can now be considered 'cloud-optimised", insofar as with lazy loading, improved index handling, and thread-safety, there are no "format-induced" constraints on performance during remote access.
-To aid in discovering whether or not a given HDF5 dataset is cloud-optimised, pyfive also now provides a simple method to find out.
+To aid in discovering whether or not a given HDF5 dataset is cloud-optimised, pyfive also now provides simple methods to expose information about file layout - both in API extensions, and in a new `p5dump' utility, which provides (in the default view) functionality similar to ncdump, and when used with `p5dump -s`, information about storage characteristics.

 The issues of the dependency on a complex code maintained by one private company in the context of maintaining data access (over decades, and potentially centuries), can only be mitigated by ensuring that the data format is well documented, that data writers use only the documented features, and that public code exists which can be relatively easily maintained.
 The HDF5group have provided good documentation for the core features of HDF5 which include all those of interest to the weather and climate community who motivated this reboot of pyfive, and while there is a community of developers beyond the HDF5 group (including some at the publicly funded Unidata institution), recent events suggest that given most of those developers and their existing funding are US based, some spreading of risk would be desirable.